 They approached Euro 84 with memories of the World Cup two years prior still fresh in their minds.
 Their epic semi-final against West Germany showed the world they belonged, and it offered the motivation for what they could achieve on their own patch.

 Their captain, Michel Platini, was in the form of his life.

 On the club front, he had left Saint-Étienne in 1982 to reach new heights abroad with Juventus.
-In the space of two seasons, he’d finished Serie A top scorer twice, won the Ballon d’Or, Cup Winners Cup and guided the Turin side to a new league title.
+In the space of two seasons, he’d finished as Serie A’s top scorer twice, won the Ballon d’Or, Cup Winners’ Cup and guided the Turin side to a new league title.

 A Record Breaker